ahmadSoliman94/mlops/1-intro/Azure/Readme.md

 </p>

 Anytime you want to login to ssh instance again, type `ssh azure-mlops-zoomcamp`

+### Note: You don't have to rent an instance in the cloud.
+You can follow the same instructions for setting up your local environment.

 ## Install Anaconda, Docker and Docker Compose

 ### Install Anaconda